bookingactivities/booking-activities/readme.txt

 = 1.16.5 =
 * Fix - "Booking form location on product pages" option is now compatible with WP Blocks
+* Tweak - Encapsulate the cart form in a div when "Booking form location on product pages" option is set to "Full width" (non blocks)

 = 1.16.4 - 2024/04/12 =
 * Fix - "At the earliest" option was based on events ending time instead of their starting time